aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

   MSCK REPAIR TABLE nytaxirides;
   ```

    This will create a table partitioned by year,month and type.
 The files are already created and stored in parquet format in AWS S3.

-2. Now we will perform month-wise comparison of 2016 DynamoDB data with previous year data (2015) stored in S3.
-This is helpful if you wish to perform trend analysis where hot data is kept in DynamoDB and cold data is stored in S3.
+2. Now we will perform month-wise comparison of 2016 DynamoDB data with previous year (2015) data stored in AWS S3.
+This is helpful in a scenario where you wish to perform trend analysis on hot data stored in DynamoDB and cold data stored in AWS S3.

 >**Note:** If you get an internal service error please run the query again.